-I am an Associate Professor at the Auckland Bioengineering Institute the University of Auckland (UoA), appointed by invitation under strategic entrepreneurial universities scheme.
-Before joining UoA, I was an Assistant Professor at Singapore University of Technology and Design (SUTD) and a Postdoctoral Associate at the Fluid Interfaces group, MIT Media Lab.
+I am an Associate Professor at the Department of Information Systems & Analytics, School of Computing, National University of Singapore.
+I am also an Honorary Professor at the Auckland Bioengineering Institute (ABI) the University of Auckland (UoA).
+Before joining NUS, I served as an Associate Professor ABI, UoA, appointed by invitation under strategic entrepreneurial universities scheme.
+Prior to that I was an Assistant Professor at Singapore University of Technology and Design (SUTD) and a Postdoctoral Associate at the Fluid Interfaces group, MIT Media Lab.
 I received his PhD in 2010 and BEng in 2005 from the National University of Singapore.
 In 2011, I founded the “Augmented Human Lab” to explore ways of designing intelligent human-computer interfaces that extend the limits of our perceptual and cognitive capabilities.
 For the totality and breadth of achievements, I have won many awards including young inventor under 35 (TR35 award) in the Asia Pacific region by MIT TechReview, Outstanding Young Persons of Sri Lanka (TOYP), and INK Fellowship 2016.

 PHD in ELETRICAL & COMPUTER ENGINEERING

 NATIONAL UNIVERSITY OF SINGAPORE

 Research Attachment: Music Computation and Cognition (MuCoaCo)Laboratory, University of Southern California.
 Advisor: Prof. Elaine Chew